boliqq07/BGP/docs/source/Guide/flow.rst

 .. _flow:

-Some definition loop for genetic algorithm.
+Some definitions loop for genetic algorithm.

 contains:
   - Class: ``BaseLoop``